ibm-cloud-docs/databases-for-mongodb/pricing.md

 ## Backups Pricing

 Users also receive their total disk space purchased, per database, in free backup storage.
-For example, in a month, if you have a {{site.data.keyword.databases-for-mongodb}} deployment that has provisioned 10 GB of disk per member, which has two data members, you receive 20 GB of backup storage free for that month.
+For example, in a month, if you have a {{site.data.keyword.databases-for-mongodb}} deployment that has 10 GB of disk per member, and two data members, you receive 20 GB of backup storage free for that month.
 If your backup storage utilization is greater than 20 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
 Most deployments will not ever go over the allotted credit.

 ## Scaling per Member